YueZhang-studyuse/OnlineMAPF/README.md

 ## This version:

-In planner, if agent reached goal within current commit window, it will go to dummy goal and disappear after window, if agent reached goal after current commit window, it will disappear at goal location
+In planner, agent disappear immediately after reaching goal